Houses

 Paul Sebastian emerged in 1979 as an American fragrance label known for classic, dressy compositions designed to feel polished and timeless.
 The brand built its reputation on approachable luxury—scents that lean traditional in structure, with a focus on smooth woods, aromatics, and warm ambers that suit everyday wear as well as formal occasions.
 Over the decades it has remained a recognizable staple in department-store style perfumery, emphasizing continuity and signature-style elegance over rapid trend cycles.

-Scents 10 Bio USA
+Scents 10

 Paul Smith